yenminh269/Themepark/README.md

 - Verify SendGrid API key is valid
 - Check `SENDGRID_FROM_EMAIL` is verified in SendGrid
 - Review SendGrid account limits and quotas
+- Check `Spam` folder in your email inbox

 ---